aiAdrian/flatland_railway_extension/README.md

     Pmax = RollingStock.v_max_traction * RollingStock.max_traction
        Pmax : Maximum power of the traction RollingStock.v_max_traction : Is the speed up to which the vehicle can deliver the maximum force.
+       RollingStock.max_traction : Is the overall maximum force the traction can deliver.
   ```